OGGM/oggm/docs/shop.rst

 data needs to be extracted and pre-processed for each individual glacier.
 To avoid that everyone needs to repeat these steps, we have added a service that we like to call a "shop", allowing users to define a shopping list of data that they wish to add to their :ref:`glacierdir`.
+The data that can be included your glacier directories range from essentials for standard OGGM workflow to other data, like velocity provided as gridded_data for each respective glacier, that might be of interest to you.

 This page describes the various products you will find in the shop.